dseguy/changedBehavior/behavior/InvalidBaseCharacter.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 3
+   PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored

-   Deprecated: Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 3
-   7PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 4
+   Deprecated: Invalid characters passed for attempted conversion, these have been ignored 7PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored

-   Deprecated: Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 4
-   1PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 5
+   Deprecated: Invalid characters passed for attempted conversion, these have been ignored 1PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored

-   Deprecated: Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 5
-   2PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 6
+   Deprecated: Invalid characters passed for attempted conversion, these have been ignored 2PHP Deprecated:  Invalid characters passed for attempted conversion, these have been ignored

-   Deprecated: Invalid characters passed for attempted conversion, these have been ignored in /codes/InvalidBaseCharacter.php on line 6
+   Deprecated: Invalid characters passed for attempted conversion, these have been ignored 3567
-   3567